joric/oneliners/README.md

 ```

-Python handles comparisons in the same order as an `and` operator, so you can use a shorter form:
+Python handles multi-argument comparisons in the same order as an `and` operator, so you can use a shorter form:

 * https://leetcode.com/problems/power-of-four